Acoustic Isolation of Gymnasia

 Floating Floor Types

-Mason UK can design a bespoke system to meet the requirements of your project.
-We can also design project specific products for specific solutions too!
-Typical products are listed below, and past gymnasium projects are listed down the right hand side in the grey bar.
+Mason UK has extensive experience and can design a system to meet the requirements of your project.
+We can also design bespoke products for aspects such as hung punch bags.
+Typical products are listed below, and past gymnasium projects are listed down in our projects page here.

 The best way to discover the solution for isolating your gymnasium, with your particular needs, is to contact our acoustic design engineers.